ms2data/ms2-quick-start/README.md

 <img src="docs/screenshots/vs-code-service-panel.png" alt="VS Code Service Panel" width="400"/>

-In the `ms2-quick-start` project, you can see you have access to a "bq_demo" connection.
+In the `quick-start` project, you can see you have access to a "bq_demo" connection.
 The connection is managed by the MS2 service and is not stored locally, but the MS2 VS code extension will discover it in your project and allow you to use it in your local models -- thus eliminating the need to store database credentials locally.
-The `ms2-quick-start` project has a single package `ecommerce` and a single version has been published (0.0.0)
+The `quick-start` project has a single package `ecommerce` and a single version has been published (0.0.0)

 ## Step 1: Build a Semantic Model with the MS2 AI Copilot